mozilla-platform-ops/ronin_puppet/README.md

 The `.kitchen.yml` config uses Vagrant and virtualBox, while the `.kitchen.docker.yml` config uses Docker.
 - Docker is the only way we can test on Travis.
-- Some tests don't work with Docker.
+- Some tests don't work with Docker (kernel module tests).
-  - virtualBox hosts are more like hardware Ubuntu hosts (startup services, kernel modules).
 - Docker is faster?

 [serverspec](https://serverspec.org/) tests live in `tests/integration/SUITE/*_spec.rb`.